tbega/cs2pyexternalcheat/README.md

    - This will automatically install all required dependencies

 If the automatic installer doesn't work:
-- In the folder containing requirments.txt, open a terminal.
+- In the folder containing requirments.txt, open a command prompt.

    `pip install -r requirements.txt` \ pip install psutil pywin32 requests pyMeow dearpygui keyboard pynput

 # How to use this?

 1. Launch Counter-Strike 2

 2. Run the cheat by clicking on main.py, if this does not work, open a command prompt in admin, and navigate to the folder you have main.py in.

 If you do not know how to use command prompt to navigate go here: